ashutoshmjain/gita/src/how.md

 ## freedom tech

-Part of the mission [^mission] is to promote freedom of internet.
+Part of the mission [^mission] is to contribute my bit in freedom of internet.
 Freedom in this context means a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free !

-<div style="padding-left:40px;font-size:0.9em;">

 A publisher can infest webpages with any number of trackers - sometimes unknowingly.
 It is for them to make sure they don't use "plug and play" code such as Google Analytics.
 It saves the readers from hidden profiling and pesky advertisements.
 Freedom is not only a readers' right, it is also a good design choice - it makes pages load faster.

-I wasn't surprised cnn.com uses as many as 21 trackers !
+<div style="padding-left:40px;font-size:0.9em;">

+The sad part is - in order to keep the internet perceivably free - likes of Google and Facebook turned it into an advertising platform.
+Every click is used to marginalise reading experience.
+But If you thought they are the only culprits, you would be surprised that cnn.com uses as many as 21 trackers !

 ![cnnTrackers](./cnnTrackers.png)